Why and how to stop caring what people think about you 🤷♂️

 So far we only talked about outspoken judgement.
 But there is also the internalized peer pressure.
 How you imagine people judge you.

-The mix of [Culture] + [upbringing] + [your flawed power of prediction] equals an intimidating image of people’s judgement.
+The sum of culture, upbringing and your flawed power of prediction, create an intimidating image of people’s judgement.
 Stopping you to act in your best interest!

 For instance, you want to introduce yourself to some people.
 But your bad-simulation-brain goes: